 I have learned a huge amount over the last three months and have made some really useful contacts which I will be able to take forward.
 I have also gained some very tangible outcomes in terms of publications, and by taking on a role with high impact outcomes (such as the webcomic special collection) I hope to be able to demonstrate my capacity to make impact to future employers and funding bodies.

-Whilst this internship does not directly inform my PhD, it has helped me to formulate ideas for postdoctoral projects that I would be interested in undertaking and has provided me with some useful contacts for making those projects happen.”
+Whilst this fellowship does not directly inform my PhD, it has helped me to formulate ideas for postdoctoral projects that I would be interested in undertaking and has provided me with some useful contacts for making those projects happen.”